 There’s so much to celebrate during the springtime, but Cinco de Mayo stands out as an important cultural holiday that should be incorporated into the classroom curriculum.
 With these facts and creative writing prompts, you can provide your students with insight into the background of this holiday and also give them an opportunity to reflect on how it is celebrated throughout the United States.

 No matter how you choose to celebrate Cinco de Mayo in your classroom, you’re sure to have a great time showing your students what is most important about this historical holiday.
-Just make sure to encourage your students to keep on writing!

 Until next time, write on…